 If there is any sign of fresh bleeding from the nose or mouth greater than a teaspoon in volume (spitting or coughing up fresh blood), please present to the nearest Emergency Department for assessment.

 It is important to stay within 1 hour of a Health service with an ENT surgeon for 7 days after surgery due to the risk of bleeding.
-While extremely rare, a severe post-tonsillectomy bleed can be a life-threatening event and will require an adequately staffed hospital to address.
+While extremely rare, a severe post-tonsillectomy bleed can be a life-threatening event and it will require an adequately staffed hospital to address this type of bleeding.